 If you can’t quite get burdock root out of the ground, you can buy it online here.

-Once I started making burdock tincture, my husband gave it a try and though the flavor would make a lovely vinegar.
-Since he was enthusiastic, I went ahead and made a burdock root infused vinegar.
+Once I started making burdock tincture, my husband gave it a try and thought the flavor would make a lovely vinegar.
+Since he was enthusiastic, I went ahead and made a burdock root-infused vinegar.

 My body wants tincture, his body craves raw burdock vinegar.